khoulihan/hyh-blog/content/simulation.md

 > However, from our present point of view, it is not clear that creating a human race is immoral

 *Ooof*.
 It's not just *creating a human race* that we're talking about here, it's *creating a human race and trapping them in a false reality for our own edification or amusement*, and in some hypothetical scenarios, *instantly terminating billions of them when they reach a certain level of development*.
-I think most people today would baulk at the prospect of treating even a single person like that.
+I think most people today would baulk at the prospect of treating even a single person like that, much less generation after generation of unwitting playthings.

 Even worse are the moral implications for us, today, of taking some of Nick's proposals seriously.
 In relation to the idea that many minds might be simulated only partially some amount of the time in order to save resources (discussed above), he suggests that it would also be a way for the simulators to avoid inflicting suffering:

 > There is also the possibility of simulators abridging certain parts of the mental lives of simulated beings and giving them false memories of the sort of experiences that they would typically have had during the omitted interval.
 If so, one can consider the following (farfetched) solution to the problem of evil: that there is no suffering in the world and all memories of suffering are illusions.
 Of course, this hypothesis can be seriously entertained only at those times when you are not currently suffering.

 You weren't traumatised, you see, you just have a false memory of trauma.
-And no need to worry about the consequences if you feel compelled to abuse, murder or rape:
+And no need to worry about the consequences if you feel compelled to abuse, murder or rape: those are just zombie shadow-people you're hurting, and they don't really feel pain!
+Nothing is real and nothing matters!

+But wait!
+Maybe our simulators will take it upon themselves to reward or punish us for our behaviour in their simulation (without informing us that they will do so, or on what basis), and dedicate ludicrous amounts of resources to simulating all the minds they have ever simulated, indefinitely, in an afterlife:

+> Further rumination on these themes could climax in a naturalistic theogony that would study the structure of this hierarchy, and the constraints imposed on its inhabitants by the possibility that their actions on their own level may affect the treatment they receive from dwellers of deeper levels.
+For example, if nobody can be sure that they are at the basement-level, then everybody would have to consider the possibility that their actions will be rewarded or punished, based perhaps on moral criteria, by their simulators.
+An afterlife would be a real possibility.

+It genuinely disturbs me that there are people who are only good because they believe there is some force outside the universe that will reward them for it, or punish them for misbehaviour - and, even worse, people who would take on the role of cosmic arbiter themselves if given the chance.

 ## Postsingular Posthumans

+Inevitably, discussions about the simulation argument are little more than speculation based on almost no information.
+The kind of civilisation that would be capable of running such simulations would be one that has passed through a technological singularity - a point at which technological progress becomes so rapid that its path is impossible to predict.
+In fact the simulation argument requires that a civilisation has achieved the ability to simulate a human-equivalent mind - an Artificial General Intelligence - widely considered to be the invention that will instigate the singularity, since such an intelligence would probably be able to improve itself at an exponential rate.

+We have zero examples of a post-singularity, posthuman civilisation, and only one example of a human-level civilisation, on which to base our speculations.
+What will super-intelligent posthumans value?
+Almost by definition such a civilisation would be beyond our comprehension.

+The simulation argument seems mostly, to me, to be an attempt to imagine God in a way that is appealing to 21st century techies.
+I'm inclined to think that such a god, like all others, is not just unknowable, but non-existent.

 [tschannel]: https://www.youtube.com/channel/UCrr7y8rEXb7_RiVniwvzk9w "Thought Slime"
 [tsvideo]: https://www.youtube.com/watch?v=erkM0abWBfQ "Elon Musk is wrong about simulation theory, how uncharacteristic of him."